 Many people believe that incontinence strictly affects men and women of a certain age.
 However, this couldn’t be further from the truth.
 Men of all ages can be affected and without open conversation and understanding of what is occurring within the body, males will continue to go undiagnosed.

-In this blog, we aim to shine light on the specifics of incontinence in men – and what you can do about it.
+In this blog, we aim to shine a light on the specifics of incontinence in men – and what you can do about it.

 What is incontinence?